-The Institute is one of the largest centres of social science research in the UK, with more than five times as many world-leading scholars in education than any other UK university (RAE 2008).
+We are one of the largest centres of social science research in the UK, with more than four times as many world-leading scholars in education than any other UK university (REF 2014).
 Our staff have expertise in a broad range of areas, and we are home to a number of specialist centres and resources.
 Our key areas of expertise are outlined below:

 Engaging with perspectives and methods across the range of social science disciplines encompassing history, philosophy, psychology, sociology and international and comparative studies.